developer-zebra/developer-zebra-site/src/devicetracker/2-1/guide/setup/index.md

 ###Server Prerequisites
 The following are the prerequisites required for the server: <br>
-1. **DNS (Domain Name Server) Setup.** ZDVC server runs in a domain, for example _name.company.com_.
-An entry with the hostname and corresponding IP address is required in the DNS server for name resolution.
+1. **DNS (Domain Name Server) Setup.** ZDVC server runs in a domain, for example _company.com_.
+An entry with the server hostname and corresponding IP address is required in the DNS server for name resolution.
 The DNS server and ZDVC server are required to be on the same network.
 Contact your local IT Administrator to configure the domain to IP address mapping.

 2. **SSL Certificate.** ZDVC requires an SSL certificate for secure communications.
 The certificate must be in .pfx format and set with a password.
 See [Server Certificate](./#servercertificate) section for details.